jason-boenjamin/cse15l-lab-reports/lab3.md

 ./technical/government/Post_Rate_Comm/Mitchell_RMVancouver.txt:195:such things as the payment of taxes, the need for a return on
 ```

-- As shown above, using the `grep -rn` command recursively searches through the given directory and returns the line number where it found the given string.
+- As shown above, using the `grep -rn` command recursively searches through the given directory and returns the path, line number and the contents of the line where it found the given string.
 In this case, the given string is "taxes".
 As you can see there's only one instance in "biomed" and many instances in the "government" directory.
 I can see this being exceptionally useful for finding signatures, given a name.

 - ***Command 2, two examples***
 ```